-Beneficiary income [See [438] as to when amounts will be beneficiary income] Beneficiary resident in NZ Beneficiary not resident in NZ NB Trustees are liable as agent for the income tax liability of a beneficiary for All beneficiary income is included Only NZ-sourced beneficiary their beneficiary income income is included as assessable as assessable income and taxable distributions income derived NB There is a special rule in relation to beneficiaries who cease to be resident in NZ and become resident again within five years - see [454] Trustee income [See [437] as to when amounts will be trustee income] A settlor of the trust was resident (and not a transitional No settlor of the trust was resident (and not a transitional resident) in NZ at some point during the income year resident) in NZ at any point during the income year1 NZ-sourced income is included as assessable income NZ-sourced income is included as assessable income A trustee Foreign-sourced income is exempt3 Foreign-sourced income is included as assessable resident in income2 NZ Foreign-sourced income is not included No trustee as assessable income resident in ΝZ
+Beneficiary income [See [420] as to when amounts will be beneficiary income] NB Trustees are liable as agent for the income tax liability of a beneficiary for their beneficiary income and taxable distributions derived Beneficiary re- All beneficiary assessable in ary income is included a Beneficiary not resident in NZ Only NZ-sourced beneficiary income is included as assessable income NB There is a special rule in relation to beneficiaries who cease to be resident in NZ and become resident again within five years - see [436] Trustee income [See [419] as to when amounts will be trustee income] A settlor of the trust was resident (and not a transitional resident) in NZ at some point during the income year No settlor of the trust was resident (and not a transitional resident) in NZ at any point during the income year NZ-sourced income is included as assessable income A trustee resident in NZ • Foreign-sourced income is exempt No trustee resident in NZ Foreign-sourced income is not included as assessable income

-1 And the trust was not, at any time in the income year, a superannuation fund, or a testamentary trust or an inter vivos trust of which any settlor was resident in NZ when they died.
+And the trust was not, at any time in the income year, a superannuation fund, or a testamentary trust or an inter vivos trust of which any settlor was resident in NZ when they died.

-2 With the exceptions noted at [444].
+With the exceptions noted at [426].

-3 With the exception noted at [442].
+With the exception noted at [424].